 The program includes several books with assignments, personal projects, community service, as well as weekly group meetings with peers and a staff mentor to discuss the leadership principles they are learning through academics as well as application.

 In addition to everyday recreational activities, every student here has the opportunity to participate in varsity athletics.
 We are convinced that participating on a team in a competitive environment builds character and when lead in a proper way helps to work out many of the issues a young man might be dealing with in his life.
 An example would be frustration and anger when unable to be in control or when things don’t go your way.
 We see student after student being able to apply this lesson to that issue in his life and connect how acting inappropriate not only impacts her but also those that are closest to her.

 Participation is not mandatory but is highly recommended.
 We participate in the Oklahoma Christian School Athletic Association.
-This allows us to compete against schools of our size and with appropriate level of competition.
-Currently students can participate in basketball and volleyball.
-The teams are coached by staff that have experience with these sports, either at the high school or collegiate level.
+This allows us to compete against schools of our size and with the appropriate level of competition.
+Currently, students can participate in basketball and volleyball.
+The teams are coached by the staff that has experience with these sports, either at the high school or collegiate level.